AnnemetteBP/logit-diff-lens/README.md

 2. Select a source layer/position from the saved artifact.
 3. Patch that representation into a target prompt run at a chosen layer/position.
 4. Save a patchscope artifact for later decoding, comparison, or sweep aggregation.

+### Dataset and batching workflow

+1. Run prompt capture or comparison over prompt sets rather than only one prompt.
+2. Respect attention masks and ignore meaningless padded positions in downstream analysis.
+3. Handle special tokens explicitly so token-level plots and summaries stay interpretable.
+4. Aggregate results across batches or datasets when you want broader conclusions than a single prompt can provide.

 ## Documentation map